Do Opposites Attract? Here’s What Science Says

 Birds Of A Feather

 So, to answer the question, "Do opposites attract?", Not really.
-Age, intelligence, religion, and education level.
-These are the blocks that build the foundation for a healthy relationship.
+Similarities in age, intelligence, religion, and education level are the blocks that build the foundation for a healthy relationship.
 Even couples who differ in race, culture and other significant areas will have things in common on a deeper level.
 Remember the 313 studies we mentioned earlier?
-Yes, a majority of them found that birds of a feather do flock together.
-When it comes to relationships, birds top magnets, so it seems.
+A majority of them found that birds of a feather do flock together.

 A 2013 study by Eharmony mirrored these findings.
 An investigation of the matchmaking site's matching system results showed that even when opposites are initially attracted, it is similarities that make for a long-term relationship.